-Some hot pressed watercolor paper has a lot of sizing on it to protect the paper during shipping.
+Some hot pressed watercolour paper has a lot of sizing on it to protect the paper during shipping.
 This sizing makes the paper slippery and doesn’t hold the graphite well.

-When buying paper, its best to get a good quality paper.
-A lot of artist like to use good hot pressed watercolor paper such as Arches hot pressed watercolor paper for drawing.
+When buying paper, it is best to get a good quality paper.
+A lot of artist like to use good hot pressed watercolour paper such as Arches hot pressed watercolour paper for drawing.

 Best Paper for Graphite Drawing